 The needs assessment revealed that the City of Fruita is behind in the development of community parkland.
 Based on the current population of 10,947 and a parkland standard of 4 acres per 1,000 population, the city needs an additional 21 acres today.
 In the year 2025 when the population reaches approximately 25,735, the city will need 60 acres more, for a total of 81 acres.
-This equates to 2 larger or 3 smaller community parks in this time frame.
-The city owns 2 community park sites: a 27-acre parcel west of town at the southeast corner of 16th and L, and approximately 85 acres (Ture/Clint, Please confirm size-85 is total site size-what is developable?) of land on the wastewater treatment site further west and close to the Colorado River.
+This equates to 2 larger or 3 smaller Community Parks in this time frame.
+The city owns 2 Community Park sites: Etchart Park, a 27-acre parcel west of town at the southeast corner of 16 and L, and approximately 85 acres of land on the wastewater treatment site further west and close to the Colorado River.
+However, approximately only 55 acres of this site will be available for future park use.
 Map 4 shows the locations of these sites, as well as a proposed Riverfront Park near the Old Fruita Bridge.
 Each is described below.